betaflight/betaflight.com/docs/wiki/guides/current/Deep-Dive.md

 Lets say you're driving at a constant speed of 50km/h, then your speed derivative is 0.
 But when you push the pedal and keep accelerating and start speeding up with 5km/h per second then the derivative of your speed is 5.
 When you start slowing down, your speed derivative goes negative.

 Delta from error:
 This is the classical Derivative approach.
 It reflects the speed of error.
 Error is derived from stick input.
 Once you move the stick you introduce an error and PID controller has to correct the error.
-The faster the error grows the the bigger derivative gets.
+The faster the error grows the bigger derivative gets.
 It helps PID loop to reach target faster.
 It is accelerating it more what creates the dampening effect.

 Delta from measurement/gyro:
 This is mathematically simplified formula for Derivative from error assuming that error is 0.